Ivana505/travel-hunter/README.md

 # Travel Hunter
-Travel Hunter is a website for anyone who likes guessing games like hangman.
+Travel Hunter is a game for anyone who likes guessing games like hangman.
-You need to guess the word to get to your destination.
+In this game you need to guess a hidden word to get to your destination as it is travel related.

-You can access the website [here](https://travel-hunter1.herokuapp.com/).
+You need to guess hidden European City or Country.

+To start playing, please click [here](https://travel-hunter1.herokuapp.com/).

 ![landing page](documentation/images/landing-page.png)

+## How to play
+  - Hangman game is a logic guessing game.
+You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game)).
+    - In this version player enters their name, after the name has been entered instructions show.
+    - Player then chooses a category and tries to guess a hidden word showing with underscores.
+    - Player needs to remember letters tried.
+    - If player tries to guess same letter twice:
+    1. If letter is in the word player will not loose attempt.
+    2. If letter is not in the word player will loose attempt.
+    - If the word is guessed, player wins, if not player lost.

 ## Features